euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/02Preparation/WorkspaceONE_Android_IntegrationPreparation.md

 You can now proceed to the next task: [Obtain software development kit].

 ## Troubleshooting
+In case the **App Catalog section doesn't appear** in the Hub app on your device, try navigating in Hub to This Device, Managed Apps instead.

+In case your **application doesn't appear** in the Hub, try pushing installation from the UEM console.
+For instructions, see the [Appendix: How to push installation of an application from the console].

 In case **installation doesn't start** immediately, try any of the following:

 -   Open the Hub application and select This Device, Managed Apps, and then your